eic/irt/README.md

 Introduction
 ------------

-  A typical event reconstruction task in a setup with a ring imaging Cherenkov detector is to associate single photon hits with the charged particle tracks, and evaluate the Cherenkov light emission angle, which - provided particle momentum is evaluated by other means like a tracker - gives one a probabilistic estimate of a particle mass and therefore allows one to e.g. separate charged pions and kaon in data analysis.
+  A typical event reconstruction task in a setup with an imaging Cherenkov detector is to associate single photon hits with the charged particle tracks, and evaluate the Cherenkov light emission angle, which - provided particle momentum is evaluated by other means (for instance via tracking) - gives one a probabilistic estimate of a particle mass and therefore allows one to e.g. separate charged pions and kaon in data analysis.

   Current implementation uses MC truth information to associate photon hits and tracks, and does not make an attempt to perform either ring finding or noise hit suppression in multi-track configurations.
-However nowehere in the algorithmic part it tries to reconstruct either average Cherenkov ring radius or average emission angle.
-Instead of that the algorithm just makes an attempt to associate *any* detected photon hit with any track, and perform mass hypothesis *ranking* for each track.
+Nowehere in the algorithmic part it tries to reconstruct either average Cherenkov ring radius or average emission angle.
+Instead of that the algorithm just makes an attempt to associate *any* detected photon hit with any track, and perform *mass hypothesis ranking* for each track.
 This procedure is supposed to automatically handle random noise, and in a typically low track multiplicity environment at the EIC would only require a shared hit resolution procedure in addition, to work in an optimal way in case